 A directed study is a catalog course offering available to associate students, juniors and seniors in a bachelor's program, and graduate students in a non-classroom setting with the consent of the instructor, academic advisor, and respective dean of the graduate or undergraduate schools.
 Students may take no more than two courses or seven (7) hours in directed studies.
 Directed studies may not be used to complete TKU Core Curriculum Requirements or to re-take courses for credit.
-Exceptions to these requirements must be approved by the Academic Dean.
+Exceptions to these requirements must be approved by the respective undergraduate or graduate dean.